-With the sports competitions in full flow, we go behind the scenes to talk to London 2012’s team members about the part they play in the Olympic Games – IOC Young Reporter Iram Sarwar spoke to Julie Parker, a LOCOG team leader in the buzzing Main Press Ce
+With the sport competition in full flow, we go behind the scenes to talk to one of London 2012’s team members about the part they play in the Olympic Games – IOC Young Reporter Iram Sarwar spoke to Julie Parker, a LOCOG team leader in the buzzing Main Press Centre.

 What is your role at London 2012?

 I work at the Main Press Centre as the main help desk team leader.
 My role is to work with the media with a big smile on my face and make sure they’re happy and that I am answering any questions they might have.

 What do you think the Games will do for the country?

 The Games have put London at the forefront of the world at this very moment!
 They’ve made people really positive, motivated and very excited.
 From the people I work with to those I see in the Olympic Park, everyone is having really good time being involved, and that’s what’s really important: that we all have a good time.
 Also the volunteers have put a lot of time and energy into the Olympics, and it’s really exciting to see them arrive in the morning with so much energy and dynamism.

 What do you think the legacy of the Games is?